thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 ## ME4140 - Introduction to Robotics, ME6640 - Advanced Robotics

 ## Overview:
-In this tutorial you will create a custom C++ package for you ROS system to control the turtlsim.
+In this tutorial you will create a custom C++ package for you ROS system to control the turtlesim.
 You can read more [here](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) on the wiki.

 ## System Requirements: